But I Have Fibre Internet at Home… What’s The Difference?

 A Quick Data Recap

-All data is made up of 1’s and 0’s (also known as binary code).
-A 1 or a 0 is called a bit and 8 bits make up 1 Byte.
+The building blocks of data is binary code, aka, a series of 1’s and 0’s.
+These 1’s and 0’s are called bits, and 8 bits make up a byte.
 Bits are denoted by a lowercase “b” (Mb) and Bytes are denoted by an uppercase “B” (MB).

 Have you ever noticed when you go to purchase a USB stick or other storage device it always says Bytes?
-That’s because Bytes are always used for storage.
+This is because Bytes are always used to measure storage.
 When we talk about the size of a connection, however, it’s always in bits. (e.g. you may purchase a 15 Mbit internet connection for home, but a 100 Mbit connection for your business).

 What is Attenuation?